luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 certbot --nginx
 ```

-Similarly to `jackett`, that will autodetect the new subdomain and extend the existing certificate(s).
+Similarly to the `isos` subdomain, that will autodetect the new subdomain and extend the existing certificate(s).
 Restart the `nginx` service for changes to take effect:

 ```sh
 systemctl restart nginx